Damn it! Stick already, this shouldn’t be this difficult, right? It’s frustrating, I know, but hang in there and we’ll get this figured out right now.

 3 Deformed Suction Cup

-As suction cups live in direct sunlight, UV attacks the mission critical soft silicone material.
+As suction cups live in direct sunlight, UV attacks the mission-critical soft silicone material.
 It commonly causes them to become hard and deformed.
 If that sounds like your problem, we’ll need to take some action to help revitalize the silicon.

 Although we call them suction cups, the silicone pad should in fact be flat.
 Problem is, as the silicone pad ages it retains that cup shape, even when not in use.

 Reattaching a cupped pad therefore often proves unsuccessful as the cupped pad has a much smaller contact patch.
-Triggering the suction cup simply breaks what little contact there is, vacuum is lost and the and you know the rest.
+Triggering the suction cup simply breaks what little contact there is, the vacuum is lost and the and you know the rest.

 To restore the silicone pad, ie remove much of the cupping, boil some water and pour it into a suitable container, add a little detergent, may as well clean it as we restore it.
 Submerge the silicone in the hot, but not boiling water.

 The heat serves to soften and reshape the cup, you may need to repeat this process until the pad feels alive much of the cupping is removed.

 A second option that works quite well, apply a flame to the pad but don’t obviously leave it in one spot or you’ll melt it.
 Keep the flame moving in a circular motion, just about 10 seconds in total is enough to fix most pads.
 That’s it, stick to the window, you’re golden!

 Depending on the circumstances, shopping for a new car battery can be incredibly frustrating but knowing where to shop for the best prices ahead of time can make a world of difference.
 Walmart’s...

 You don't have to look far to find a Toyota Camry.
 Because of their extended service life, there are hundreds of thousands of these cars sold each year in the United States alone.
 These dependable...